Looking for all of the best things Magic Kingdom has to offer for adults? We’ve got you covered!

 The Carousel of Progress is an oldie but a goodie.
 It’s an attraction from Walt’s own vision and remains open in his honor, even if it’s a little outdated.
 (We actually hope they renovate this one next to be more relevant to the times).

 The ride is themed around our ever-changing technology, beginning with the early 1900s.
 It starts with a man named Roger who is describing the technology of the day, including his ice box and indoor plumbing.
-As the rotating theater swings you to the next scene, 1920’s Roger is now enjoying electricity and quicker travel times.
+As the rotating theater swings you to the next scene, 1920’s Roger is now enjoying electricity and quicker travel times via motor vehicles.

 The theater rotates again and displays Roger’s 1940’s home complete with refrigerator, dishwasher and a television.
 Then you quickly hurdle through time to see Walt’s concept of a “future” 1990’s home where Roger’s family is experiencing VR headsets and voice activated technology (which we are now experiencing).
-You’ll see here why the ride needs an update, but it’s a very nostalgic experience.
+You’ll see here why the ride needs an update – regardless, it’s a very nostalgic experience.

 Tom Sawyer Island (8/10)

 For those of us who read Mark Twain’s The Adventures of Tom Sawyer, this island is a real treat.
-You’ll find the island located in the middle of the Rivers of America that flows from Frontierland to Liberty Square and the island is only accessible by log raft.
-The dock is opposite of Splash Mountain.
+You’ll find the island located in the middle of the Rivers of America which flows from Frontierland to Liberty Square.
+Tom Sawyer’s Island is naturally only accessible by log raft which launches near Splash Mountain.

 Once you arrive on the island, you’re turned loose to explore all of Tom Sawyer’s findings and creations.
 You can peek inside Harper’s Mill, walk through crevices and caverns, cross creaky bridges and have a look through Fort Langhorn.